 A special feature of Côte-Nord is that its trails open onto an uninterrupted succession of fabulous vistas of the Estuary and Gulf of St. Lawrence.
 You can also cross legendary rivers over dizzying high snowmobile bridges, including the highest snowmobile bridge in North America.
 Here, more than in any other region, snowmobilers can admire the majestic visual impact of the sea—making Côte-Nord singularly memorable.

-The ultimate adventure is to ride along the Route Blanche (White Trail), in the Lower North Shore, where snowmobiles are the only form of land transportation in winter.
-From Kegaska to Vieux-Fort, near Blanc-Sablon, you will travel through a series of French, English and Innu villages in an environment reminiscent of the Far North.
-One such village is Harrington Harbour, which is irresistibly charming.
+The ultimate adventure is to ride along the Route Blanche (White Trail), in the Lower North Shore, where snowmobiles are the only form of land transportation in the winter.
+From Kegaska to Vieux-Fort, near Blanc-Sablon, you’ll travel through a series of French, English and Innu villages in an environment reminiscent of the Far North.
+One such village is Harrington Harbour, which is sure to charm you.

 Read the “Côte-Nord: 6 Things to Do and See by Snowmobile” blog post for tips by seasoned riders about their favourite spots in this region.

-Once you are on the trails of Côte-Nord, you’ll find many points of service where you can fill up on gas, eat, sleep and meet other snowmobilers.
+Once you’re on the trails in Côte-Nord, you’ll find many points of service where you can fill up on gas, eat, sleep and meet other snowmobilers.
 All of these places are clearly indicated on the Côte-Nord snowmobile map as well as on trail signs.
 Many of the lodging establishments also offer snowmobile packages that include meals.

 For adrenaline junkies

-Côte-Nord also offers interesting challenges for expert snowmobilers, including rides in remote sectors (that include off-trail riding) or expeditions to Fermont or Labrador.
+Côte-Nord also offers interesting challenges for expert snowmobilers, including rides in remote sectors that include backcountry riding (for example, see the services offered by the Uapishka Station if you want to safely explore the famous Uapishka Mountains) as well as expeditions to Fermont or Labrador.